romancek/Simulator/README.md

-Simulator
+Distributed Beeping Model Simulator
 =========
-This is simulate the distributed system.
+This is simulate the distributed beep networks.

 Node has any algorithms and channels.
 These nodes synchronous wake up.